blakeshelley10/CampUs/Sprint4.md

 - Fixed a backend testing bug from sprint 2 which didn't properly test functions that used mux variables.
 We used the "SetURLVars" function present in the github.com/gorilla/mux api to directly inject mux variables into the test http request, fixing the bug.

 ## Frontend Unit Tests Added:
+- Test to observe if the Profile component is created and functions correctly on initialization.
+- Test to observe if the Search component is created and functions correctly on initialization.
 ## Backend Unit Tests Added :
 ### Mux Varibles Injection Tests (Bug Fix)
 - Updated the get, update, and delete CRUD operations for both the user and event objects.
 Previously, since these routes utilize mux, we were not able to test them properly as the routes could not access the mux varibles present in a typical URL.
 However, because of the "SetURLVars" function from the github.com/gorilla/mux api, we are able to directly inject mux variables into the http request This allows us to simulate a typical URL and http request without having to use normal mux routing.